 Our IT systems are operated from two centralized hubs in Dublin, Ireland and Philadelphia, Pennsylvania.
 Other offices are linked to these hubs through a resilient network managed by Verizon, a tier one global telecommunications provider.
-This network provides global connectivity for our applications and allows us to collaborate using tools like Sharepoint and eRooms and to communicate easily using Microsoft Lync for desktop video conferencing.
+This network provides global connectivity for our applications and allows collaboration and communication using tools like Microsoft Lync, Sharepoint and eRooms.
 Mobile staff can also access all systems via secure remote access facilities.
 A global corporate intranet portal provides access to all authorized data and applications for our internal staff as well as providing an internal platform for company wide communication.